In Chatham-Kent, 28% of eligible children have registered for the Canada Learning Bond - Let’s make it 100%

 The Primary Care Giver has to apply for the Canada Learning Bond on behalf of the child.

-To apply, all you need is
+To finish applying, all you need to do is

-Your child’s Social Insurance Number
+Bring your child’s Social Insurance Number

-Your Social Insurance Number and 2 pieces of photo ID
+Bring your Social Insurance Number and 2 pieces of photo ID

 that’s it. its that simple!

 Head to your local financial institution to open an RESP and apply for the Canada Learning Bond!